Combined M.A. in AADS/PhD International Relations Pathway

 Application for Graduation from MA in AADS

 Students should apply for graduation for the MA in AADS as soon as they have completed all requirements for the degree – including the exit option.
 Ordinarily, the MA will be conferred before the student advances to candidacy for the PhD in International Relations.
-The research paper/proposal option is the only option available for students enrolled in this dual MA/PhD program.
+The research paper/proposal option is the only option available for students enrolled in this dual MA/PhD pathway.

 Total credits for the M.A.: 30